-Selecting a college or university isn’t as simple as picking out a new phone or deciding what you want for dinner.
-Choosing which colleges to apply to can seem pretty stressful.
+Selecting a college or university after high school isn’t as simple as picking out a new phone or deciding what you want for dinner.
+Choosing a college to apply to that is the perfect fit for you can be stressful.

-With so many different options for colleges across the nation offering four-year degrees, it’s hard to know where to start, or even what you should be looking for.
+With so many different options for colleges across the nation offering four-year degrees, it’s hard to know where to start, or even what you should be looking for when applying.

-There are many ways to choose a college.
+There are many ways to begin the college search process, even during high school.
 You could choose one based on where you want to live, where your parents went to school, or the overall cost.
 When selecting a school, it’s important to consider several factors to find the college experience that best suits you and your unique needs.

-Here are 8 key factors to keep in mind when choosing which college where to apply.
+Here are 8 key factors to keep in mind when applying to college.